Yoga

 Help Your Back Pain: Get Started with Yoga

 There is no better time than today to get started with yoga.
 Get started in your own home then consider taking classes when the time is right.
 Several expert yoga instructors are available in our area (Hot or Not Yoga, The Yoga Hive).
-These instructors will be able to modify any pose to meet your individual needs.
+These instructors will modify any pose to meet your individual needs.

 Exercises and physical therapy for lower back pain